OverlordMIke/Nuclear-Option-Mod-ThirdPersonHUD/README.md

 3. Extract the contents of the zip file into the `BepInEx/plugins` folder.

-4. **Important for Nuclear Option**:
-   - Open the BepInEx configuration file located at `Nuclear Option/BepInEx/config/BepInEx.cfg`
-   - Find the `[Chainloader]` section (or add it if missing) and make sure this line is present and set correctly:

-      `HideManagerGameObject = true`

-   - Save the file.

-*Why is this needed?* Some Unity games (including Nuclear Option) perform aggressive cleanup of certain scene objects or `DontDestroyOnLoad` GameObjects during scene changes, camera mode switches, or other events.
-This can destroy BepInEx's internal manager object too early, breaking plugin loading/execution.
-Setting `HideManagerGameObject = true` hides the BepInEx manager from normal Unity hierarchy inspection/cleanup, preventing it from being destroyed prematurely and ensuring mods like this one function correctly.

 ## Disclaimer

 > **Client-side mod.** Tested exclusively in **single-player** and on **private friend servers**.